edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   -     {
   -       id: 'post1',
   -       title: 'This one weird trick makes using databases fun',
-  -       content: 'Use EdgeDB',
+  -       content: 'Use Gel',
   -     },
   -     {
   -       id: 'post2',
-  -       title: 'How to build a blog with EdgeDB and Next.js',
+  -       title: 'How to build a blog with Gel and Next.js',
   -       content: "Start by scaffolding our app with `create-next-app`.",
   -     },
   -   ]